vzvezda/asyncdrop/article/async-dest.md

     pub struct Reactor;
     // Runtime is executor + reactor
     pub struct Runtime {
+        // ...
         reactor: Reactor,
     }

     impl Runtime {
-        /// This is our function of interest pub fn nested_loop<FutT: Future>(&self, fut: FutT) -> FutT::Output {
+        /// This is our function of interest to support async destruction pub fn nested_loop<FutT: Future>(&self, fut: FutT) -> FutT::Output {
             todo!("Do not return until fut is completed") }